PETE'S CLASSIC LEADS 1980-1999

-Having organized and led over one hundred official outings for the Sierra Club and the California Mountaineering Club, it is my intent, with this section of the Thousand Peaks web site, to inform the interested public about the opportunities for peak climbing about this area of the Pacific West.
+Having organized and led over one hundred official activities for the Sierra Club and the California Mountaineering Club, ended in 1999, it is my intent, with this section of the Pete's Thousand Peaks web site, to inform the interested public about the past opportunities for peak climbing about this area of the Pacific West.

-Formerly, I was an I-rated leader for the Angeles Chapter, Sierra Club.
-While I obviously have led and completed numerous outings of far greater difficulty than I (intermediate) levels, the Angeles Chapter rules require lectures, check-offs and other proficiency tests, now soon to include current, First-Aid, training.
-I had no great objection, since I could lead M (moderate), E (exposed), and T (technical) level outings for the California Mountaineering Club.
+Formerly, too, I was an I-rated leader for the Angeles Chapter, Sierra Club.
+While I obviously have led and completed numerous activities of far greater difficulty than I (intermediate) levels, the Angeles Chapter rules require lectures, check-offs and other proficiency tests, now soon to include current, First-Aid, training.
+I had no great objection, since I could lead M (moderate), E (exposed), and T (technical) level activities for the California Mountaineering Club.
+I am no longer a member or have any association with either club.

 Some omissions are unavoidable.
 Generally, less substantial ski tours, climbs, hikes, private trips, or other unofficial events are not mentioned here, nor are leads by other groups and climbers.
 Unless noted, all accompanying photos are taken during the trip described.
-Please contact me for questions, comments, or suggestions.
+Please contact me to initiate a live chat session, for questions, comments, or suggestions.
 And about leading...

 LOST COAST May 24-26, 1980